Dumbarton F.C.

+History

 They were one of the most successful of the nineteenth century, winning the Scottish Football League in the first two seasons of the competition (the first jointly with Rangers).

 The club ceased playing in 1901 and did not return to action until 1905.
 Although at the time it was emphasised that this was a new club, subsequent directives by the SFA and Scottish Combination appear to countermand this, possibly to fast-track the re-formed club into their competitions.

-Since then, the club have spent the majority of their history outside the top flight, with their last appearance at the top level coming in 1984–85 and the side currently playing in Scottish League Two.
+Since then, the club have spent the majority of their history outside the top flight, with their last appearance at the top level coming in 1984–85.
 The club were the first team (and one of only two) to win at least one league title in each of the top four tiers in the Scottish football league system.

-Stephen Farrell is the club's manager, having been appointed in May 2021.

-In May 2021, it was announced that Dumbarton were to change ownership, with previous owners Brabco selling their majority share to Cognitive Capital.
+In May 2021, when Stephen Farrell was appointed as the club's manager, it was announced that Dumbarton were to change ownership, with previous owners Brabco selling their majority share to Cognitive Capital.
+In November 2024 the club was placed into administration.

+On 24 June 2025 the club was taken over by a new company wholly owned by Canadian businessman Mario Lapointe, with the original company entering liquidation.
+Dumbarton remained in League Two with the remaining 5 point deduction as already planned.

 Colours and badge

-For 2022–23, the side will wear strips from the Macron brand for the first season.
-After three seasons playing in predominantly yellow the home strip is mainly white with a black and gold band.
-The away kit is navy blue and white.
+For 2025–26, the side will wear strips from the Macron brand for the fourth season.
+The home strip is mainly white with a black and gold band.
+The away kit is gold and black.

 The club's badge features an elephant with a castle on its back, this represents Dumbarton Rock with Dumbarton Castle upon it, based on the historic town crest.
 Dumbarton Rock, a volcanic plug, is said to resemble an elephant.
 The team's nickname 'The Sons' is derived from the phrase 'Sons of The Rock', a term used for those born in the town of Dumbarton.